Weeds Thrive In Southeast New Mexico Soil

 Also, nitrogen is very soluble and readily available in most commercial fertilizers and plants will absorb as much as they can and more than necessary while it is available.
 Then it's gone.
-It's best to apply several light fertilizer applications over the growing season rather than one or two heavy applications all at once.
+For good lawn health and weed control, it's best to apply several light fertilizer applications over the growing season rather than one or two heavy applications all at once.
 This helps ensure that there is always an adequate supply throughout the season rather than a shot in the arm and then nothing.

 While some manufacturers instructions on the bag recognize and follow this approach, most don't.
 And while the manufacturers generally give proper application amounts per application, the nitrogen is generally depleted before the next suggested application.
 Remember what I said about nitrogen being very soluble and that plants will use more than they need until it's gone?

 Most lawn fertilizers will have phosphorous and potassium along with the nitrogen which are generally the most vital, utilized, and necessary elements required for good healthy plants and root systems.
 These are called Macro Nutrients.
 However, these aren't the only nutrients required for healthy plant growth.
 Plants also need a periodic micro nutrient supplement.